 As well as gaining childcare qualifications, our staff take part in further training to help them to keep up-to date with thinking about early years care and education.
-We also keep up to date with best practice, as a member of the Early Years Alliance, through Under 5 magazine, Alliance training on EYA Central and other publications produced by the Alliance.
+We also keep up-to-date with best practice, as a member of the Early Years Alliance, through Under 5 magazine and other publications produced by the Alliance.
 The current copy of Under 5 can be emailed to you upon request.
-Occasionally, we hold learning events for parents/carers.